 Want to learn Photoshop?
 Or hone your skills in the photo editing software?
 Then check out these top online resources.

-The web is a wonderful thing, brimming with resources and tutorials for people wanting to learn the art of Photoshop CS6 (and previous versions).
-But, sometimes, too much choice can be confusing, so we've picked 10 top sites that will really help you get to grips with the photo editing software.
+The web is a wonderful thing, brimming with resources and tutorials for people wanting to learn the art of Photoshop CC (and previous versions).
+But, sometimes, too much choice can be confusing, so we've picked some top sites that will really help you get to grips with the photo editing software.

 Pixel2life is a huge tutorial search engine on the internet, which caters for graphic designers and programmers.
 It has an extensive section on Photoshop training with literally thousands of tutorials to choose from.
 The site also features a really useful sidebar of sub categories in order for you to find lessons in the effects you want to achieve.